-Read the short story ‘Blood at First Sight’ here for free!
+Read the short story ‘Blood at First Sight’ for free!

-Remember, this short takes place two weeks after Jacel arrived at the base (which happened in the prequel novella, Before the Darkest Hour, which you can read here: https://www.amazon.com/dp/B09LTJWCKH/)
+This short takes place two weeks after Jacel arrived at the base (which happened in the prequel novella, Before the Darkest Hour: https://www.amazon.com/dp/B09LTJWCKH/)

 Chapter One- Maggie